frontful/frontful-environment/README.md

   }
 }
 ```
-Value of `frontful.environment` property can be path to ES5 `.js` file that provides configuration
+Value of `frontful.environment` property can also be path to ES5 `.js` file that provides configuration
 ```javascript
 // package.json
 {